psalm/psalm.dev/assets/articles/the-truth-matters.md

 Psalm has a feature I'm calling flow-sensitive conditional analysis. <strike>I don't believe any similar tools employ it.</strike> Since writing this [Paul Khuong](https://twitter.com/pkhuong) has pointed to Typed Racket as a modern type system that also performs this analysis, where it's more properly named [Occurrence Typing](https://www2.ccs.neu.edu/racket/pubs/icfp10-thf.pdf).

-This article will hopefully show how Psalm’s analysis can help us avoid a false-positive on this snippet of code:
+This article will show how Psalm’s analysis can help us avoid a false-positive on this snippet of code:

 ```php
 <?php